 This page is part of the web mail archives of SRFI 91 from before July 7th, 2015.
 The new archives for SRFI 91 contain all messages, not just those from before July 7th, 2015.

 open-input-file string [encoding keywords] -> input-character-port read-char input-char-port -> character open-input-file-raw string -> input-byte-port read-byte input-byte-port -> integer For your bidi ports, perhapsopen-input-output-file string [encoding keywords] -> input-char-port output-char-port

 with the two ports sharing common buffer structure in the implementation.Often one needs to open a file or a structure initially as a byte port, then decode subsequent sections of the sequence as characters of a particular encoding.
 For that, a procedure like

-cook-input-encoding integer input-byte-port [encoding keywords] ->
+cook-input-encoding integer input-byte-port [encoding keywords] -> input-char-port

 can return a port that promises to decode a certain number of octets from the backing byte port with your encoding.
 It does't handle variable-length structures well, though.